dagraham/etm-dgraham/README.md

 	locale: en

 	# secret: A string to use as the secret_key for @m masked
 	# entries.
+The default string is randomly generated when
+	# this file is created and will be unique for each etm
-WARNING: if you change this key, any @m entries
+	# installation.
+WARNING: if you change this key, any @m
-	# that you made before the change will be unreadable after
+	# entries that you made before the change will be unreadable
-	# the change.
+	# after the change.
-	secret: etm is great!
+	secret: 4Zf4ETTl6B

 	# style: dark or light.
 Designed for, respectively, dark or
 	# light terminal backgounds.
 Some output may not be visible
 	# unless this is set correctly for your display.
 	style: dark

+	# omit_extent: A list of calendars.
+Events with @c entries
+	# belonging to this list will only have their starting times
+	# displayed in agenda view and will neither appear nor cause
+	# conflicts in busy view.
+	omit_extent:
+	- omit

 	# keep_current: true or false.
 If true, the agenda for the
 	# current and following two weeks will be written to